Suzanna-Linn/slua/docs/browser-lsl-definitions.md

                     }
                 }

-                // If an exact match is found, load it immediately if (exactMatch) {
+                if (exactMatch) {
                     e.preventDefault();
                     renderItemDetails(exactType, exactMatch.name);
                     return;
                 }

-                // 2.
-Fallback: If no exact match, check if there is only one item in the current selection const results = displayContainer.querySelectorAll('.result-btn:not(.category-btn)');
+                const results = displayContainer.querySelectorAll('.result-btn:not(.category-btn)');
                 if (results.length === 1) {
                     e.preventDefault();